Associate of Applied Science in Automotive Service Technology (AAS)

 Track Options

-1. Independent Shop ATEP Track (44 major credits)
+1. Independent Shop ATEP Track (2-year)

-Covers a wide range of automotive service skills including: Braking systems, steering/suspension, electronics, hybrid & EV systems, engine performance, and shop practice
+Covers a wide range of automotive service skills, including: Braking systems, steering/suspension, electronics, hybrid & EV systems, engine performance, and shop practice

-2. Heavy Duty Truck Track (41 major credits)
+3. Heavy Duty Truck Track (2-year)

 Focuses on systems specific to heavy-duty vehicles: Truck brakes, suspension, engines, drivetrains, electrical systems, and preventative maintenance